-Set amidst the European and global recovery from the coronavirus pandemic, the return of great power competition, and the new security challenges they present, Friends of Europe’s 2021 peace, security and defence programme will aim to make sense of both the emerging new geopolitical environment and our increasingly digitalized world while exploring how it can strengthen the partnerships that are vital to Europe’s stability and security.
+Set amidst the European and global recovery from the coronavirus pandemic, the return of great power competition and the accelerated impact of the climate emergency, Friends of Europe’s 2022 Peace, Security & Defence programme will aim to make sense of the new security challenges these present, while exploring ways to strengthen the partnerships that are vital to Europe’s stability and security.